vlamy/talks/post-quantum-cryptography/post-quantum.md

 # But... this stands only for classical computers

 ---
-# Quantum computers can break RSA with ease !
+# Quantum computers is threatening !

 .col-6[
 ![Quantum Computer](./images/quantum-computer.png)